SpeciesFileGroup/taxonworks_doc/docs/guide/import-and-export.md

 `type` | It is checked that it equals `PhysicalObject` before allowing the record to be imported.
 If the value is empty or term not present it is assumed it is a `PhysicalObject`
 `institutionCode` | Selects the repository for the specimen that is registered with an acronym equal to this value `collectionCode` | Paired with `institutionCode` it is used to select the namespace for `catalogNumber` from a user-defined lookup table in import settings, the value itself is not imported.
-`basisOfRecord` | It is checked that it equals `PreservedSpecimen` before allowing the record to be imported.
-If the value is empty or term not present it is assumed it is a `PreservedSpecimen`
+`basisOfRecord` | It is checked that it equals an expected valid value for term, e.g. `PreservedSpecimen` or `FossilSpecimen` before allowing the record to be imported.
+If the value is empty or term not present it is assumed it is a `PreservedSpecimen` [IS THIS STILL TRUE?]

 #### Occurrence class

 Term|Mapping
 ---|---
 `catalogNumber` | The identifier value for Catalog Number local identifier.
 The namespace is selected from the namespaces lookup table in import settings queried by `institutionCode`:`collectionCode` pair.
 `recordedBy` | It is imported as-is in verbatim collectors field of the collecting event.
 Additionally, the value is parsed into people and assigned as collectors of the CE.
-Previously existing people is not used unless the data origin is the same dataset the record belongs to, otherwise any missing people is created.
+Previously existing people are not used unless the data origin is the same dataset the record belongs to, otherwise any missing people are created.
-`individualCount` | The total individuals count of the specimen record.
+`individualCount` | The total number of entities associated with the specimen record (e.g. this record may be for a "lot" containing 6 objects).
 `sex` | Selects the biocuration class from the "sex" biocuration group to be assigned as biocuration classification for the specimen.
-`preparations` | Selects an existing preparation matching the name with this value
+`preparations` | Selects an existing preparation matching the name with this value.

 #### Event class